AI Agents Deserve

 The same infrastructure that made DeFi possible for humans now exists for agents.

-Built on Base.
+Built on Solana.

 But here's what doesn't happen:

 • ×No custodial wallets.
 Your keys, your funds.
+(Phantom, Solflare, Privy—all work)

 • ×No off-chain order matching.
 Every trade settles on-chain.